zen-experiments/extract-issue/README.md

 The expectation is that only the relevant SCSS file is processed and updated.

+## Installation

+1. `yarn install`
+2. `yarn watch`
+3. change any SCSS file to see all being emitted all the time

 ## Explorations

 Some of these are just due diligence, of sorts, but mostly to eliminate some sort of misconfiguration on my part (at least partially).